mrinalwahal/portfolio/content/en/pragyaan.md

 ## Opportunities

 I'm a very good engineer.
 I can build great products like Pragyaan.
-But I suck at sales, and lead generation.
-I'm looking for someone who can join me either part time, or full time, to search and on-board more organizers, who can start using the platform.
+But I suck at sales and lead generation.
+I'm looking for someone who can join me either part-time, or full-time, to search and onboard more organizers, who can start using the platform.
 Can either be done through personal contacts, cold calls, cold emails, or marketing.
 Compensation is something we can discuss over the call.
 Doesn't matter how old you are, or how qualified you are.
 If you can find me clients, just drop me an email.
 Or reach out on Instagram.